Your Roof, Your Rules

 Many financial websites include mortgage calculators to provide more precise payment levels and you can also calculate mortgage payments for other lengths of mortgages.

-The sample is based on buying a $175,000 house with a 6% 30-year mortgage.
-As the chart shows, this person can probably comfortably afford buying the home with a much larger down payment.
-As a practical matter, the person could probably be comfortable with a mortgage in the $125,000 to $130,000 range.
+The sample is based on buying a $175,000 house with a 4% 30-year mortgage.
+As the chart shows, this person can probably comfortably afford buying a home.

 Get the Home Advantage